Registration for SLTE is currently full.

 At the end of the experience, the school leadership teams will be placed into larger Network Improvement Teams, based on similar challenges.
 These facilitated communities will collaborate throughout the school year on designing a feasible action plan for their school sites, with structured support from both GMU’s Education Leadership faculty and NAIS staff.
 The Network Communities will then meet together at the 2017 NAIS Annual Conference to share their progress and finalize their action plans during a special workshop session.

 Registration for the 2017 SLTE is currently full.
 Please check back in 2018 if you are interested in participating next year.

 Type of Registration

 Early Bird Pricing

 (register by 4/7/17)

 Accommodations and all meals at the Bolger Center are included.
 Participants are responsible for their own transportation to and from the Bolger Center.
 Check-in opens at 3:00 p.m. on Sunday, July 30, and your room reservation ends the morning of August 3.

 2017 NAIS SLTE Faculty

-- Anne Marie Balzano, assistant professor and academic coordinator of Education Leadership Program, George Mason University
+- Anne Marie Balzano, associate professor, George Mason University

 - Scott Bauer, professor and division director of Education Leadership, George Mason University